 COVID-19 aftermath: dealing with corruption in the wake of the pandemicVietnam went through one of the harshest lockdowns in the world during the largest COVID-19 outbreaks in the second half of 2021.
 Yet the country still achieved a GDP growth of 2.58 percent that year, putting it on the list of a few economies with two years of GDP growth during the pandemic.
 However, Vietnam is now facing multiple million-dollar corruption scandals relating to the pandemic.
 The first case concerned a country-wide price-fixing scheme for COVID-19 testing kits, which were in high demand.
 This cost the state millions of U.S. dollars and led to several arrests, including that of Vietnam’s former Health Minister Nguyen Thanh Long and former Ha Noi’s Mayor Chu Ngoc Anh.

 The second scandal unfolded in early 2022 and revolved around the collusion between the Ministry of Foreign Affairs and several travel agencies.
 The involved officials and agencies pocketed a total of 87 million U.S. dollars at the expense of Vietnamese citizens living abroad by selling so-called repatriation fights that were priced at sometimes 20 times higher than their pre-pandemic commercial prices.
 While the government’s attempts to combat corruption have been received positively by the public, Vietnam still has a long way to go in its fight against this deep-rooted problem.

-For further information about the coronavirus (COVID-19) pandemic, please visit our dedicated Facts and Figures page and our Trend Whitepaper.
+Vietnam is one out of more than 200 countries and territories battling the novel coronavirus.
+For further information about the coronavirus (COVID-19) pandemic, please visit our dedicated Facts and Figures page.